Max Jean: Career summary

 In 1971 Jean took his Motul sponsorship to the independent Frank Williams Racing Cars team, and he drove their March 712M Formula Two car for them at Rouen and Pau.
 However, on both occasions he failed to finish.
 He also failed to qualify the car for the Monza Lottery race in June.
 His involvement with the Williams team gave Jean the opportunity to participate in his home Formula One event that year: the 1971 French Grand Prix at Paul Ricard in July.
 As Williams had upgraded their lead driver, Jean's compatriot Henri Pescarolo, to a 1971-model March 711 car the team's 1970-specification March 701 was available.
 Jean qualified the 701 in 23rd place in the 24 car field, but started in 22nd position following the withdrawal of March works driver Nanni Galli.
 During the race Jean's car suffered from a malfunctioning gearbox and he finished the race unclassified and last, nine laps behind the winner.

-After 1971 Jean's racing activities reduced.
+After 1971, Jean's racing activities reduced.
 In 1972 he took part in two Formula Two races for the Rondel Racing team, who also benefitted from Motul sponsorship.
 He failed to qualify the team's Brabham BT38 for the Pau round, and finished in 13th position in August's race at Albi.
-In 1973 Jean re-entered the French Formula Three championship, driving an Automobiles Martini car for the ORECA team.
+In 1973.
+Jean re-entered the French Formula Three championship, driving an Automobiles Martini car for the ORECA team.
 Following a season of low points and no points finishes and retirements, at the end of the year Motul cut their sponsorship and Jean retired.

-Following the conclusion of his racing career, Max Jean built a successful family business in transport.
+Following the conclusion of his racing career, Jean built a successful family business in transport.